Common Questions – Floor Rugs Brisbane

 My rug keeps shifting around – how can I prevent this from happening?

 Buying a new rug for your living space is a great feeling.
 Your interior can feel richer and more homely in an instant.
-But there is one annoying thing that can put a slight dampener on your feeling of triumph – a slipping rug..
+But there is one annoying thing that can put a slight dampener on your feeling of triumph – a slipping rug.
 Fortunately, there are many solutions.
 DIY enthusiasts around the world have developed their own ways of doing this.
-These methods are many and varied.
 Some include tape and rubber, while others even suggest using silicone.

 In our experiences, simple is better.
 One of the simplest ways of stopping your rug from moving around is with double-sided carpet tape.
 You can purchase this from most hardware stores and our team will gladly point you in the right direction.
 The precise amount of tape required will depend on a few things.
 Firstly, and most obviously, it will depend on the size of your rug.
 So get a measuring tape and work out the dimensions that you are working with.
 Then, simply ensure that you have the right length and apply it to the underside of your rug.
 This ought to stop it from moving around.
 Before applying the tape to the floor, be sure to check that the adhesive is compatible with your particular flooring material.